DZhaoXd/CAUDA/README.md

 ### Acknowledge

 The implementation is based on [FADA](https://github.com/JDAI-CV/FADA).
-Thanks for their excellent projects.
+Thanks for their great projects.